A Second-Order Majorant Algorithm for Nonnegative Matrix Factorization: Introduction

 \section{Introduction}

-Nonnegative Matrix Factorization (NMF) is the (approximate) decomposition of a matrix into a product of nonnegative matrix factors.
-In many applications, the factors of the decomposition give an interesting interpretation of its content as a sum of parts.
-While Paatero and Tapper could be attributed with the modern formulation of NMF \cite{Paatero1994} as known in the data sciences, its roots are much older and stem from many fields, primarily chemometrics, and the Beer Lambert law, see for instance the literature survey in~\cite{doi:10.1137/1.9781611976410}.
-NMF can be formulated as follows: given a matrix $\Vm \in \R^{M\times N}$, find two non-negative (entry-wise) matrices $\Wm \in \R_+^{R\times M}$ and $\Hm \in \R_+^{R\times N}$ with fixed $R \leq \min(M,N)$, typically $R \ll \min(M,N)$, that satisfy
+Nonnegative Matrix Factorization (NMF) is the (approximate) decomposition of a matrix into a product of two low-rank nonnegative factor matrices.
+Beyond dimensionality reduction, NMF provides interpretable decompositions across various domains---from chemometrics and audio source separation to topic modeling, hyperspectral imaging, and representation learning.
+While Paatero and Tapper could be attributed with the modern formulation of NMF \citep{Paatero1994} as known in the data sciences, its roots are much older and stem from many fields, primarily chemometrics with the Beer Lambert law~\citep{doi:10.1137/1.9781611976410}.